jayflo/vim-skip/README.markdown

     * beginning of the line + (length of second half of line), when the cursor lies in the first half of the line.

-Both skips are best understood using the circle picture above still noting that ``s`` skips counter-clockwise, ``S`` clockwise and that skips move half the arc length between the current position and the south pole.
+Both skips are best understood using the circle analogy above still noting that ``s`` skips counter-clockwise, ``S`` clockwise and that skips move half the arc length between the current position and the south pole (which is the center of the line).

 **Examples**
 * ``0 --s--> 1/4 --s--> 3/8``